The Controlled Substances Act of 1970 and Cannabis

 Cannabis should be removed from the Controlled Substances Act and placed under its own separate federal regulatory framework.
 Regulating cannabis requires unique considerations because of its application as a medicine and its widespread use beyond just medical treatment.
 While doctors should be able to prescribe cannabis to their patients, cannabis should also be well-regulated and widely available for adults over 21.
 De-scheduling cannabis and creating separate federal guidelines is necessary to accommodate the complexity of the cannabis industry, honor the legitimacy of statewide cannabis markets, and protect consumers and businesses from federal criminalization.

 Because of its Schedule I designation, researching cannabis involves a lengthy and complex review process that requires approval from a multitude of federal, state, and local agencies and institutions.
-Currently, the University of Mississippi houses the only operation licensed by the federal government to grow and distribute cannabis for research purposes.
+For many years, the University of Mississippi housed the only operation licensed by the federal government to grow and distribute cannabis for research purposes – thankfully, this has begun to change, as more entities have now been permitted by the DEA to supply cannabis to the federal government for research.

 In recent years the Federal Government has communicated mixed signals regarding their official position on cannabis and cannabis enforcement, most notably when former Attorney General Jeff Sessions rescinded the Obama-era Cole Memo.
 The current U.S. Attorney General, Merrick Garland, explained in his confirmation hearing that low-level cannabis crimes would not be a priority for the Justice Department, and went on to acknowledge the harms of cannabis criminalization.